 - Never connect: The call is never connected.
 This is useful if you want to provide free services to callers.
 This setting prevents the carrier from seeing the call.
 As with the other options, there is a risk that the carrier will not tolerate this behavior and will hang up the call after a certain timeout.

-Priority: This setting determines which agent group will be the priority when an agent is part of multiple agent groups.
-For example, if two calls are on two agent groups and the PBX has to choose this agent, it uses this setting to determine which agent group call has the higher priority.
+Priority of this queue: This setting determines which call queue will be the priority when an agent is part of multiple call queues.
+For example, if two calls are on two queues and the PBX has to choose this agent, it uses this setting to determine which queue call has the higher priority.

 After the maximum calls is reached: This setting determines what the system should do when the maximum calls have been reached.
 The system can either reject the call or instead connect the call and play a message.